Crossing Probabilities of Multiple Ising Interfaces: Analyzing the Ising Partition Function

 \end{corollary} \begin{proof} This follows by combining~\eqref{eqn::optimal_bound_polygon} with the upper bound in~\eqref{eqn::b_total_ineq} for $p = 2h$. \end{proof}

-Plugging in $\kappa=3$, Corollary~\ref{cor::Ztotal_upper} gives immediately the upper bound in Proposition~\ref{prop::Z_total_ineq}.
+Corollary~\ref{cor::Ztotal_upper} with $\kappa=3$ immediately gives the upper bound in Proposition~\ref{prop::Z_total_ineq}.
 However, the ratio $\PartF_\alpha/\LB_\alpha$ can be arbitrarily small, so the lower bound in Proposition~\ref{prop::Z_total_ineq} cannot be derived easily from the lower bound in Lemma~\ref{lem::b_total_ineq}.
-Hence, we first prove a useful identity for $\LB$ in Lemma~\ref{lem: compare Bs}.
+To establish the lower bound, we first prove a useful identity for $\smash{\LB^{(N)}}$ in Lemma~\ref{lem: compare Bs}.

-\begin{remark} We record a trivial but helpful inequality here: for $x_1<x_2<x_3<x_4$, we have
+\begin{remark} Let us record a trivial but helpful inequality here: for $x_1<x_2<x_3<x_4$, we have

 \end{remark}